SpikeInterface/spikeinterface/doc/modules/preprocessing.rst

     traces = recording_cmr.get_traces(start_frame=100_000, end_frame=200_000)

-Some internal sorters (see :ref:`si_based`) can work directly in these preprocessed objects so there is no need to save the:
+Some internal sorters (see :ref:`si_based`) can work directly on these preprocessed objects so there is no need to save the object:

 .. code-block:: python

-    # here the circus2 sorter engine directly uses the lazy "recording_cmr" object
+    # here the spykingcircus2 sorter engine directly uses the lazy "recording_cmr" object
     sorting = run_sorter(recording_cmr, 'spykingcircus2')

 Most of the external sorters, however, will need a binary file as input, so we can optionally save the processed